deekoder/doctest/post2.md

 ```

 ## Why did we build Doctor

 We really wanted a simple way to render our documentation from github.
 We loved markdown since it was easy for our non developers
 to create/edit documentation.
-We didn't want to waste our precious resources to maintain multiple copies of documentation.
+We didn't want to waste our precious resources and maintain multiple copies of documentation.
 We
 needed to involve the community in making our documentation better.
 And finally we needed a nice looking site which would
 champion our content, brand and licenses without any web gimmicks.
 After evaluating frameworks, CMS solutions and cloud hosted
 platforms, we built our own simple platform.

+Your contributions to Doctor are welcome.
 Doctor enhancements and issue list can be found at https://github.com/minio/doctor/issues